team-formation/team2box/README.md

 Embedding-based Team Formation for Community Question Answering
 ------------------------------------
-The data are a collection of several real-world datasets from Stack Exchange, released in Sept 2019.
+The data are collected from Stack Exchange datasets released in Sept 2019.
+The original data is available at https://archive.org/download/stackexchange/.

 To run the code the following requirments needed to be installed: